knowlab/covid-subtypes/README.md

-# covid-subtypes
+# Identifying COVID-19 Subtypes via a Multi-dimensional Space

+## Technical details

 ### Table 1.
-Experiment configurations: hyperparameters and sampling coefficients.
+Random Forest classifcation configurations: hyperparameters and sampling coefficients.
 The down/upsampling coefficients are relative to the number of individuals in the most numerous class.

 | Clustering                                                                                | Hyperparameters                                                                               | Downsampling co-efficient | Upsampling co-efficient |
 |-------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|---------------------------|-------------------------|